Practical Accessibility A comprehensive course for learning web accessibility

 Jesse Gardner

-Jesse Gardner, Director, User Research at New York State Information Technology Services (NYSITS)
+Director, User Research at New York State Information Technology Services (NYSITS)

 I'm finally going through @SaraSoueidan's Practical Accessibility course, and now I want to redo every website I have ever made.